michaeldavidpryor/michaeldavidpryor/README.md

 # Hello

-### My name is Michael and I'm a former chef and currently _really_ good home cook.
-I love to learn and I do that everyday working in web development.
+### I love to learn and work hard.
+Fortunately I do that everyday working in web development.

 ----